How You Can Fix Your Tax Debt Problems With the IRS

 You can kill your tax debts by filing bankruptcy only for income tax.
 If you have a business and owe payroll taxes, you have to pay them.
 Also your income tax debt should be determined 240 days before the filing of bankruptcy.
 The IRS should have sent you a letter saying that you owe X amount of money.
 You cannot include your tax debts in your bankruptcy application if you filed an offer in compromise or an installment agreement.

 Like this article?
-Join our IRS Debt Facebook Group: IRS Debt Resolution
+Join our Tax Facebook Group: IRS Tax Debt Resolution